vedant-muglikar/world-tracker/README.md

 # world-tracker
-This is a website which help you to keep track of the places you have visited around the world.
+This is a website which help you to keep track of the places you and your family members have visited around the world.